ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

    :wq
    enter

 ..
-COMMENT: Check the crontab command to reflect python workflow.s
+COMMENT: Check the crontab command to reflect python workflow.

 where: